Daniel908009/Multiplayer-Shooter-Game/README.md

 - You can see the currently selected type on the editors map window

 Keep in mind:
-- When you select a zone type (e.g. “Health”), all the other zone types hide themselves.
+- When you select a zone type (e.g. Health), all the other zone types hide themselves.
 - Zones are places where certain items have a chance of spawning.

 The map designer also works on mobile, but most of the controls are handled using buttons that only appear on mobile screens.
-They’re pretty intuitive, so I won’t describe them here.
+They are pretty intuitive, so I will not describe them here.

 ## Features
 !Important: I tried to write the features in chronological order.
 However, sometimes I work on multiple things at once, or I may add features later, so this list is just a prediction of how I imagine development going.
 I also for sure forgot some already achieved goals so if you want to know all the features that are in, you will have to read the commits or the actual code.